j0i0m0b0o/openOracle-Notes/Censorship.md

 Standing liquidity that is "censorship-attack aware" immediately blows up because of this.
 It may take an oracle user with it which is unfortunate.
 But still the concept of "the standing liquidity / parasitic OI is dead well before YOU do a price request" is statistically true.

-So you could say, i want to assign a grief ratio to the censorship briber G and then also a grief ratio to the parasitic OI latchers of P or something:
+So you could say, I want to assign a grief ratio to the censorship briber G and then also a grief ratio to the parasitic OI latchers of P:

   (G+1) / I becomes (max(G,P) + 1) / I

+We would then increase this further based on the apparent levels of cartelization among the block producers.

 It is left as an exercise to the reader to calculate the required number of blocks for a given grief ratio to prevent something like a Chainlink or Pyth price from getting on-chain in comparison to openOracle.